 - On the Dashboards page, open a dashboard.

-- Select Edit and drag a 'SLO' tile from the Tiles tab to the dashboard.
+- Select Edit and drag a Service level objective tile from the Tiles tab to the dashboard.

-- Select your SLO from the Select a SLO list, and then select Done for the tile and Done again for the dashboard.
+- Select your SLO from the Select a SLO list, and then select Done.

-- Go to the service-level objective you want and select Actions > Pin SLO to dashboard.
+- Go to the service-level objective you want, find the SLO you want to pin, and select the pin button in the Actions column.

 - From the list, select an existing dashboard or Create new dashboard, and then select Pin.